We started using GraphQL in the sennder engineering team in late 2016. Three years later, we have decided to stop using it.

 We realized that there are more aspects to good API design than we had originally considered and created a new, extended list of requirements:

-- Front end is decoupled from back end
+The front end is decoupled from the back end

 After weighing our options, we decided to switch to a command-query style API.
 It resembles a REST API in some aspects, but it distinguishes between commands and queries.
 It uses a one-endpoint-per-business-use-case strategy instead of the one-endpoint-per-resource approach in REST.
 This implies an increased number of endpoints and lines of code for us, which we accept as a necessary trade off.